Johann Joachim Spalding: Biography

-In 1764 he received the titles of provost and Oberkonsistorialrat, and gained recognition for his sermons at St. Nicolai-Kirche and at Marienkirche in Berlin.
+In 1764, he received the titles of provost and Oberkonsistorialrat, and he gained recognition for his sermons at St. Nicolai-Kirche and at Marienkirche in Berlin.
 He was a highly influential minister who had as friends, renowned personalities that included Ewald Christian von Kleist and Johann Wilhelm Ludwig Gleim.
 As a protest against the Wöllnersche Religionsedikt (Wöllner Edict of 9 July 1788), he resigned from his official duties.

 Spalding was an important figure of the German Enlightenment.
 In 1748 he released Betrachtungen über die Bestimmung des Menschen (Reflections on the Destination of Man), a publication that is considered to be a manifesto of German Enlightenment theology.
 In this work he rejected dogmatic authoritarianism and confessional orthodoxy, while promoting a common sense philosophy that explained an individual's path from sensuality to spirituality ultimately leading to immortality.

-In his writings he was strongly opposed to Julien Offroy de La Mettrie's philosophy of French materialism.
+In his writings he strongly opposed Julien Offroy de La Mettrie's philosophy of French materialism.
 His autobiography, Lebensbeschreibung, von ihm selbst aufgesetzt, was published by his son in 1804.
 Other noted works by Spalding include:

+Family

+Johann Joachim Spalding was married Wilhelmine Gebhardi (1734–1762), granddaughter of the Greifswald professor Heinrich Brandanus Gebhardi (1657–1729).
+The couple had three sons and three daughters, including the future jurist Karl August Wilhelm Spalding (1760–1830), the philologist Georg Ludwig Spalding (1762–1811), who was a professor at the Gray Monastery, and Johanna Wilhemine Spalding (1753–1832), who was married the theologian Friedrich Samuel Gottfried Sack (1738–1817), who was a son himself of Reformed preacher August Friedrich Wilhelm Sack (1703–1786).